CatChenal/MCCE4-Alpha/README.md

 export PATH=/home/user/gunnerlab/MCCE4-Alpha/MCCE_bin:$PATH
 ```

-Then apply the changes by sourcing or 'dotting' your .bashrc file, depending on your system:
+Now source may your .bashrc file, depending on your system:
 ```
  source ~/.bashrc
 # or
  . ~/.bashrc
 ```

-## Transition stage
+### Compile Executables
 MCCE4 contains c code programs that must be compiled by the user prior to use.
 The three programs are mcce, delphi and ngpb.
 Here, in MCCE4-Alpha we already provide the compiled delphi excecutable.